Multiverse-Workshop/Chattr/README.md

 - After sending message, anything in text field is deleted
 - Ability to send message by clicking enter button
 - Auto-scroll to bottom of messages
+- Current errorboundary is very basic, possibly add more functionality to it